Pradnya-Sangoram/BlogUsingReact/README.md

 This is a single page web application created using react for assignment 4(Internet computing). which will provide weather forcast using weather API. follow below steps to run the react Appication:

-In cmd:
-1. cd Desktop
+1. clone the repository
-2. cd assignment
+2. npm install
 3. npm start
 then the blog site will open.